vertica/VerticaPy/docs/source/examples_business_spotify.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_spotify_automl_plot.html

-Extract the best model according to ``AutoML``.
+Extract the best model according to :py:func:`~verticapy.machine_learning.vertica.automl.AutoML`.
 From here, we can look at the model type and its hyperparameters.

 .. ipython:: python